-8.9 Before suppliers are approved and included in the approved supplier's list or specifications, they should be evaluated.
+8.9 Before suppliers are approved and included in the approved suppliers' list or specifications, they should be evaluated.
 The evaluation should take into account a supplier's history and the nature of the materials to be supplied.
-If an audit is required, it should determine the supplier's ability to conform with GMP standards.
+If an audit is required, it should determine the supplier's ability to conform to GMP standards.